-5.2.1.
-Simulation of a full TESLA cavity.
-As a final example of the applicability of the two coupling methods to RF cavity simulation, we consider the TESLA cavity, including the two Higher Order Mode (HOM) couplers at both ends (see Fig. 2).
-We consider the cavity as if composed by 11 blocks (7 of which are identical mid cells whose matrices can be assembled only once) separated by 10 circular interfaces [17].
-Each cell is discretised with IGA using second degree basis functions and approximately 40 000 degrees of freedom per cell, the mesh of the cells is shown in Fig. 17.
+FIG. 16.
+IGA and FEM sections of the full TESLA cavity model.

+cavity, including the two HOMCs at both ends (see Figure 2).
+We consider the cavity as if composed by 11 blocks (7 of which are identical midcells whose matrices can be assembled only once) separated by 10 circular interfaces [18].
+Each cell is discretized with IGA using quadratic basis functions and approximately 40000 degrees of freedom per cell; the mesh of the cells is shown in Figure 16(a).
 The coupling between the cells is performed using Mortar with q = 1.
-The two beampipes with the HOMC are instead triangulated by tetrahedra and the discrete matrices are assembled using lowest order Nédélec Finite Elements through an in-house code (approximately 75 000 elements).
+The two beampipes with the HOMC are instead triangulated by tetrahedra and the discrete matrices are assembled using lowest order Nédélec finite elements through an in-house code (approximately 75000 elements); see Figure 16(b).
 The coupling of the cavity with the beampipes is performed using the SSC technique since, as showed before, it is easier to construct the coupling matrices without the necessity of an intersection mesh.
-In Fig. 18 the enforced subdivision is highlighted.
+In Figure 17 the enforced subdivision is highlighted.